isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-We don't consider "performance" a valid reason not to use exceptions.
+We don’t consider “performance” a valid reason not to use exceptions.

 * Often, explicit error checking and handling consume as much time and space as exception handling.
 * Often, cleaner code yields better performance with exceptions (simplifying the tracing of paths through the program and their optimization).